 - Patients in Arm 2 (combination) must have been treated with and progressed on a PARPi previously.
 Prior irinotecan is allowed.

 for Dose Escalation Cohort:

 - Any significant medical condition, laboratory abnormalities, which places the subject at unacceptable risk if he/she were to participate in the study at clinician's discretion and not otherwise stated below.

 - Allergic reaction to single-agent rucaparib or irinotecan.

 - Prior allergic reaction or known intolerance to irinotecan

 - Known Gilbert's disease

-- Poorly controlled or symptomatic CNS metastases or carcinomatous meningitis
+- Poorly controlled or symptomatic central nervous system (CNS) metastases or carcinomatous meningitis

 - Pregnancy and breast feeding